Tachyonic dark energy- Constraints from current observations: Data and Methodology

 \section{Data and Methodology}

-We used the Pantheon plus (SNe data, referred to as `PANTHEON+') \cite{scolnic2022pantheon+}, Baryon Acoustic Oscillation (BAO) data from \cite{PhysRevD93023530,deCarvalho2018,mnrasstaa119,Alcaniz2016ryy,2020APh11902432C,2011MNRAS4163017B,PhysRevD103083533,101093mnrasstv154,duMasdesBourboux2020} (henceforth referred to as BAO1) and the recent DESI data release 2 \cite{karim2025desi}.
+We used the Pantheon plus (SNe data, referred to as `PANTHEON+') \cite{scolnic2022pantheon+}, Baryon Acoustic Oscillation (BAO) data from \cite{PhysRevD93023530,deCarvalho2018,mnrasstaa119,Alcaniz2016ryy,2020APh11902432C,2011MNRAS4163017B,PhysRevD103083533,101093mnrasstv154,duMasdesBourboux2020} (henceforth referred to as BAO1) and the recent DESI data release 2 \footnote{{The Pantheon+ and DESI BAO datasets along with the covariance matrices are available in the cited references and via the repository https://github.com/CobayaSampler }}\cite{karim2025desi}.
 To perform the parameter estimation, we do the Markov Chain Monte Carlo (MCMC) analysis with 100 walkers, 3000 steps, and a burn-in phase of 500 steps.
 The chains were sufficiently long to satisfy the Gelman–Rubin convergence criterion, with $R < 1.01$.
 It is important to note that, although $H_0$ and $\phi_0$ are degenerate at the level of the differential equations, this degeneracy is lifted when computing observable quantities such as the angular diameter distance $D_A$ and the luminosity distance $d_L$.
-We define the following function: